CjS77/rpc-crypto/doc/overview.md

 $ npm run build
 ```

-This will compile the `.proto` files for ther server and its dependencies and put the stubs/interfaces in the `build` directory.
 ## REST server

 For application that cannot read gRPC messages, there is a REST server implementation based on express.